skerkour/black-hat-rust/README.md

 estimated number of pages: **~340+**

-**In order to thank all the people who will help me make this book a reality, all early access buyers will also receive the following bonus:**
+**In order to thank all the people who will help me make this book a reality, all beta buyers will also receive the following bonus:**
 * **A curated list of advanced malware analyses.
 You will find inside great inspiration when developing your own offensive tools.**